- Home to DLR

 The Trade Adjustment Assistance (TAA) Program is a federal entitlement program that assists U.S. workers who have lost or may lose their jobs as a result of foreign trade.
 This program seeks to provide adversely affected workers with opportunities to obtain the skills, credentials, resources, and support necessary to become reemployed.
 Since 1975, the TAA program has served more than 2 million U.S. workers.
 The first step to receiving TAA benefits and services is to contact your job service office.

-Reemployment Services (RES) is a federally mandated Unemployment Insurance (UI) objective assisting UI claimants to gain employment quickly.
+Re-employment Services (RES) is a federally mandated unemployment insurance objective assisting Reemployment Assistance (RA) claimants to gain employment quickly.

 The goals of the Reemployment Services (RES) program are to enhance the rapid re-employment of unemployed workers, eliminate potential overpayments, and realize cost savings for the Unemployment Insurance (UI) trust fund.